rtrlib/handbook/docs/_sources/usage.rst.txt

     cmake -D CMAKE_BUILD_TYPE=Debug ../

-For developers we provide a pre-build Doxygen API reference [#doxygen]_ online for the latest release of the RTRlib.
-Alternatively, and if `Doxygen` is available, you can build the documentation locally as follows:
+For developers we provide a pre-build Doxygen API reference online [#doxygen]_ for the latest release of the RTRlib.
+Alternatively, and if `Doxygen` is available on your system, you can build the documentation locally as follows:

 .. code-block:: bash